lscalese/sql-perf-monitoring/README.md

 ## sql-perf-monitoring

+** NOTE ** Since an IRIS update 2022.1 this package is obsolete and has been removed from OpenExchange.

 This is a sql query performance tool provided by [David Loveluck](https://community.intersystems.com/user/david-loveluck).
 See the related [community article](https://community.intersystems.com/post/apm-%E2%80%93-monitoring-sql-query-performance) for more information.